1. What is Distance learning?

 41 What do I need if I want to go to an overseas university?

-If you wish to study in the UK or Europe then you will need to have at least three full A-levels along with a suite of AS Levels and IGCSE qualifications (at least 6 subjects are recommended).
+If you wish to study in the UK or Europe then you will need to have at least three full A-levels along with a suite of AS Levels and Cambridge O-Level qualifications (at least 6 subjects are recommended).
 Many institutions will look at AS levels in combination with the full A-level, but not many mainstream Universities abroad will consider applicants with just AS Levels.
 Many Australian universities will accept AS-Levels as entrance much the same as South Africa.
-Most other countries universities will have their own regulations, but will accept CIE IGCSE’s, AS or A levels as entrance to junior colleges and undergraduate studies.
+Most other countries universities will have their own regulations, but will accept CIE Cambridge O-Levels, AS or A levels as entrance to junior colleges and undergraduate studies.